NixOS/rfcs/rfcs/0000-virtual-machines.md

 store.
 This information leak is precious to an attacker trying to attack the host system.

+In addition, containers have seen many high-importance issues and there are ways to escape them (see CVE-2016-5195 or CVE-2017-6074 for recent ones in the linux kernel, unfortunately systemd seems not to keep a record of what CVEs were fixed in their NEWS file).
+This is normal, as the attack surface of a container is much larger than the one of an emulator, even when considering virtio drivers.

 ## Use case

 The use case this RFC puts forward is the one of someone for whom security is